 Food – In a bug out situation, put thought into the situation you could find yourself in.
 You will be in a high stress environment where you may be on foot walking for long periods, or for that matter walking up and down hills.
 The foods we will carry will make all the difference in the world in terms of maintaining energy levels, and nutrition.
 Many preppers underestimate how much food they will need for their 72 hour bags.
 They believe that living off of survival bars for a main source of nutrition for 3 days will give you the optimum nutrition.
 This just isn’t so.

 When you are preparing your bug out bag, you want your diet to give you ample calories, carbohydrates, protein, vitamins and some fats.
 Keep in mind that ages and genders will play a role in calorie consumption.
 As mentioned, you will be operating in a high stress and high energy environment, therefore your body needs to be running as efficiently as possible.
 With this in mind, you should plan to eat small meals every 2-3 hours.
 Click here for a list of adequate bug out meals.

 Have a means to prepare your food.
 A lightweight camping stove to cook food in, and purify water will increase your chances of survival.
-Try and find foods that are light weight an high in essential nutrition in order to increase your energy levels.
-Click here for more information on bug out meal planning.
-Have enough food for a 3 day period.
+Try and find foods that are lightweight, and are high in essential nutrition in order to increase your energy levels.
+As well, have enough food for a 3 day period.
 Some other possible food suggestions would be:

 - Hard candy